Samyak-jain336/IsEven_python/README.md

 # IsEven_python
 A very inefficient code to check if a number is even or odd

-## A efficient version of the code
+## An efficient version of the code

 ```python
 def is_Even(number):